hl2703/ETIBookApp/README.md

 API gateway
 - The microservices are accessible to clients via the API gateway.
-- Among other advantages, API gateways enhance security and decouple back-end services from individual clients.
+- API gateways provide the following benefits:
+1. Better isolation: An API Gateway provides isolation by preventing direct access to internal concerns.
+Additionally, an API Gateway enables you to add more microservices or change boundaries without impacting the external consumers.
+2. Improved security: An API Gateway provides a security layer for your microservices that can help prevent attack vectors such as SQL Injection, Denial-of-Service (DoS), etc.
+3. Reduced complexity: Microservices have specific common concerns.
+An API Gateway can eliminate code duplication hence reducing the effort required to create these components.

-Ocelot is aimed at people using .NET running a micro-services / service orientated architecture who need a unified point of entry into their system.
+Ocelot is a lightweight, open-source, scalable, and fast API Gateway based on .NET Core and specially designed for microservices architecture.
+It provides a unified point of entry into the system.
 The ocelot.json file specifies configuration of the API Gateway.
 There are two sections to the configuration- an array of ReRoutes and a GlobalConfiguration.

 Containers
 - Containers are the smallest compute unit in a cloud-native application.